The first thing you’ll notice about the historic buildings and monuments in Suzdal Russia is that most of them are white.

 There is no train station in Suzdal, so you will need to take a train to Vladmir and then switch to a bus.
 You should buy your train tickets online well in advance.

-I was able to avoid commissions by booking all our Russian train tickets on the Russian Railways official website, which is bilingual in Russian and English.
+Other blogs will tell you to go through expensive middlemen to buy Russian train tickets, but that's not really necessary.
+You can avoid commissions by booking your tickets on the Russian Railways official website, which is bilingual in Russian and English.

 For more info on buying train tickets in Russia, see my list of top Russia travel tips.